kyle-reardon/kyle-reardon/README.md

 Hey, I’m Kyle Reardon 👋 welcome to my GitHub!
-🎓 I'm a recent graduate from QUT with a Master of Data Analytics, combining a background in finance with data science.
+🎓 I've got a Master of Data Analytics from QUT, combining a background in finance with data science.
 🏆 I received the QUT Executive Deans' Commendation for Academic Excellence each semester of my Master's degree.
 👀 I'm passionate about statistics, machine learning, and financial markets.
 🛠 I have a diverse technical skillset that blends programming, statistical modelling and machine learning with strong financial acumen.